VRodriguera/VRodriguera/README.md

 ## 👨‍💻 Who am I?

-💻 I'm a web development student at [Trybe](https://www.betrybe.com/) School.
+💻 I'm a fullstack developer with focus in front-end.
 </br>
-⌨️I'm currently learning Computer Science.
+⌨️ I have degree in web development - Trybe.
 </br>
 🤓 Furthermore, I have degree in IT - CD6 Desenvolvimento de Pessoas e Negócios .
 </br>